arulhuw/pd/pd1-week1/materials/PD1Week1Worksheet.md

 Look at the different topics covered each week for the Bronze Passport Scheme, and answer the questions below.

 1. When are the sessions run?
+   - On the 24rd, 24th, and 25th.
 2. How long are the sessions?
+   - For 30 minutes.
 3. What time are the evening sessions?
+   - From 17-15 to 17-45
 4. Which of these sessions would be most useful for you to attend in your opinion?
+   - An evening sessions .